Elbrasch/fanfiction-bot/README.md

 For Windows, install Visual studio and compile the desired libraries manually beforehand.
 I recommend to only compile GPU support (CUBLAS: CMAKE_ARGS="-DLLAMA_CUBLAS=on" pip install llama-cpp-python) in if you can fit a significant amount of the model into VRAM.
 Otherwise just install with pip install llama-cpp-python.
 For reference, I have a 3080 with 10 GB VRAM and an AMD Ryzen 5600X.
-I see almost no performance improvement when outsorcing 5 LLM layers to the GPU with a 40 GB Mixtral Model.
+I see no performance improvement on output tokens when outsorcing 5 LLM layers to the GPU with a 40 GB Mixtral Model and some speedup on chrunching the input prompt/tokens.
 It is only relevant to me when using 7B LLama models.

 ## Download the LLMs
 You can use any LLM that is instruct trained as long as you provide it's template and add the appropriate class in llm.py